niiknow/bayes/README.md

 Returns an instance of a Naive-Bayes Classifier.

 Pass in an optional `options` object to configure the instance.
-If you specify a `tokenizer` of `iTokenizer` instance in `options`, it will be used as the instance's tokenizer.
+If you specify a `tokenizer` function in `options`, it will be used as the instance's tokenizer.

 ### `$classifier->learn(text, category)`